tardate/LittleArduinoProjects/Equipment/DPS3005BenchPowerSupply/README.md

 If earth grounding is required, this would just need to be done in the circuit under power.

-The metal panels in case are conected to earth ground (from the power plug), shunting any short circuit and presumably blowing the fuse in the power socket or tripping a circuit breaker on the mains circuit
+The metal panels in case are connected to earth ground (from the power plug), shunting any short circuit and presumably blowing the fuse in the power socket or tripping a circuit breaker on the mains circuit

 ## Enclosure